 Each person’s definition of work-life balance is unique to them.
 Here are a few ways you can define and achieve it for yourself while working remotely.

-with its raw and human approach to social media.
-The way that big brands such as Nike, The Washington Post, Samsung and, closer to home, Spur, have used the platform for marketing has paved the way for businesses to develop ways of engaging with their target audience and tap into new ones.
+The way that big brands such as Nike, The Washington Post, Samsung and, closer to home, Spur, have used TikTok for marketing has paved the way for businesses to develop ways of engaging with their target audience and tap into new ones.
 Here’s a brief overview of four ways that brands, big and small, can make the most out of the platform to market themselves.

 Coronavirus has many of us glued to our smartphones.
 Whether it’s checking the news regularly, scrolling through social media or keeping up with endless WhatsApp chats, it can quickly feel quite overwhelming.
 I think it’s incredibly important to look after our wellbeing and practice social distancing from our mobile devices during this uncertain time, but there are ways that we can use the apps on our phones to our benefit and make our stay at home that little bit easier.